🟠 EARLY RISK-OFF April 1, 2026 10 Setups A+ Tariff D-Day Eve

 ✅ Confirmations

-• MariTide obesity pipeline: $50B+ market opportunity, Phase 3 data H2 2026, monthly dosing advantage
+• MariTide Phase 3 catalyst: $50B+ obesity market, monthly dosing advantage

-• $33B+ annual revenue portfolio: Diversified therapeutic areas provide revenue floor
+• $33B+ annual revenue: Diversified portfolio provides revenue floor

-• 3.8% dividend yield: 12 years consecutive growth, income protection during volatility
+• 2.86% dividend yield: Income support during volatility

 ⚠️ Risks & Invalidations

-• MariTide Phase 3 binary risk: If data disappoints, stock could drop 15%+ instantly
+• MariTide binary risk: If Phase 3 disappoints, stock drops 15%+ instantly

-• GLP-1 competition intensifying: Novo Nordisk and Eli Lilly have first-mover advantage with approved products
+• GLP-1 competition: Novo Nordisk and Lilly have first-mover advantage

-• Medicare drug price negotiations: Enbrel and other key products face government pricing pressure
+• Medicare drug pricing pressure: Enbrel and key products face government negotiations

 📊 Setup Parameters